geoadmin/doc-tech/docs/get-layer-attribute-values.md

 ## Response Details

 The endpoint returns a **JSON** with information about the attribute values for the specified layer and attribute.
 The response includes an array of values.
 For attributes of type `DATE`, `INTEGER`, `NUMERIC` the endpoint returns the minimum and maximum values as a two-element array.
-For other attribute types the endpoint returns up to 50 distinct values, sorted.
+For other attribute types the endpoint returns up to 50 distinct values, sorted alphabetically.

 Here is a description of the data contained in the response.